backend-development/backend-development-textbook/source/apis.md

 he desribed this architecture as "Representational State Transfer" (REST).

-This Acronym was later picked up to describe a certain style of API, and to distiguishe such APIs from SOAP APIs.
+This Acronym was later picked up to describe a certain style of API, and to distiguish such APIs from SOAP APIs.

 A REST API allows to access and manipulate textual representations of Web resources using HTTP Methods and stateless operations.